Communication Is the Key to Healthy Marriages

 3. Specifically, what issues do couples face today?

 Many couples struggle to spend time together when their partners return to their traditional jobs.
-It is understandable as the world has opened up again.
+It is understandable as the world of married life has opened up again.

 4. What would you advise to married couples with post pandemic challenges?

 My advice to couples is to set rituals that help them spend more time together.
-I advise them to be open and offer their partners the chance to reinvent themselves within the marriage.
+I advise them to be open and offer their partners respect and the chance to reinvent themselves within a healthy marriage.

-5. Is there anything else that couples can do to improve their relationships?
+5. Is there anything else that couples can do to improve the intimacy of their relationships?

 Most importantly, they also started to get bored with each other.
 Boredom and lack of communication are toxic to any relationship, including marriage.
 Hence, as Sameera suggests, it is essential to set rituals again, which ensure that couples spend time with each other.